Hertz customers file another suit amid false-arrest claims - NewsBreak

 NewsNation previously reported on the nightmare situations that led customers to sue Hertz last year.
 More than 200 customers were suing the rental car giant for mental and emotional damages after they say they were falsely arrested, and even jailed, after Hertz filed police reports saying the cars they rented were stolen.
 Last month, NewsNation’s Rich McHugh confirmed Hertz was offering customers settlements.
 The new lawsuit is based off those previous claims.

 The customers say the cars were legitimately rented and many have had the charges removed, but not before spending time in jail in some cases.
-That included Julius Burnside, who is part of one of the lawsuits against Hertz.Read the full report on the Uvalde school shooting
+That included Julius Burnside, who is part of one of the lawsuits against Hertz.Five takeaways from the damning Uvalde school shooting report

 “I felt it was a joke..like you’re telling me I got a warrant for my arrest for something I paid for.
 That’s not possible,” Burnside told NewsNation last year.